Thor and I trace the labyrinthine ruins of this Minoan palace-city where I camped years ago to listen to voices of the ancient past.

 Lawrence Durrell, in his wonderful pictorial memoir THE GREEK ISLANDS, writes of Phaistos (sometimes spelled Phaestos in English): “Atmosphere for atmosphere, I feel much more mystery and splendour about Phaestos than Knossos.
 I think most people would agree.
 The site is a honeyed one for summer breezes…. and through the verdant plain below a small river called Giophoros — ‘earthbringer’ — prettily potters.”

-I’m not sure everyone would agree with Durrell, but the two major Minoan sites are very different in their presentation today.
+I’m not sure everyone would agree, but the two major Minoan sites are very different in their presentation today.
 The more famous Knossos (we’ll visit it in upcoming blog posts) was extensively and controversially reconstructed some decades ago by Sir Arthur Evans, to dramatic effect:

 In contrast, the excavation of the similarly important site of Phaistos has proceeded much more conservatively, and a visit to the ruins requires more imagination to trace the tightly-packed footings and remaining chambers in order to capture a sense of the former inhabitants.
 There is certainly more serenity here to contemplate the past, far from the tourist hordes crowding popular Knossos.
 And, since I had camped among the ruins in my hippie traveler days before the site was fenced, I was eager to see if my memory of the peaceful valley remained true.

 I’m posting my complete blog entries on my own author website at www.sarastamey.com, where you can finish this episode and enjoy all the accompanying photos.
 Please continue reading by clicking on the link below, then you can return here (use “go back” arrow above) to comment, ask questions, or join a conversation.
 We love your responses!